 There is also a Torreguaceto sailing school where you can learn the basics or take an advanced course on windsurfing and sailing a catamaran.
 To find more information about other facilities and activities (hiking, cycling, diving), visit this website or walk straight to the visitor’s centre in Serranova that organises hiking tours and provides bikes and snorkelling equipment.

 San Foca is an old fisherman’s village where you’ll find beautiful coves of clean white sand surrounded by white outcroppings, and a series of little islets that can be easily reached swimming.
 The waters are pristine and full of fish.
-A few caves can be visited via boat, the most beautiful being the Grotta degli Amanti (Cave of Lovers).
+A few caves can be visited via boat, the most beautiful being the Grotta della Poesia (Cave of the Poem).

 There you’ll find beaches equipped with everything you need and a newly renovated promenade, perfect for a stroll along the coast.

-San Foca beach is one of the top beaches in Puglia and very popular among Italian vacationers.
+San Foca beach is one of the best beaches in Puglia and very popular among Italian vacationers.
 We highly recommend booking your vacation here in a shoulder season.